pgr301-exam-atumn-2018-100018/pgr301-exam-18-infra/docs/readme.md

 ## 1. Instructions

 ##### Set up infrastructure:
-1. Replace the names and URIs in concourse/pipeline.yml
+1. Replace the names and URIs the project.
+For simplicity, all name/URI variables have been tagged with "TODO", which will automatically pop up in the tab named "TODO" in the bottom of IntelliJ
 2.

 ##### Run the app manually: